 - Clinical Ocular Testing: CVI is a brain-based impairment.
 Professionals will also need to examine your child’s visual health.
 An ophthalmologist can determine the health of your child’s eye overall.
 An optometrist looks at eye health and some aspects of visual function to determine the need for glasses.

 - Start the process of accessible learning.
 Accessible learning considers the functional vision of the child and makes sure all learning is matched to those visual skills.
 This is visual accessibility and it also includes the child’s compensatory skills: hearing, touch, taste and smell across all facets of the child’s education.
 Once your child has been diagnosed with CVI, it’s important to begin educational programming matched to assessment.
 If he is currently receiving any services, be sure your child has a TVI on the team so that everyone working with your child knows about the CVI diagnosis and its implications.
 If assessments have been done, request re-assessments/evaluations to be completed through the lens of CVI, which impacts all development and learning for your child.
 Early intervention and assessment can help provide your child with access to visual learning and set the stage for improvements in visual attention and visual recognition.
 Get more information about forming an educational team — and collaborating with them going forward — here.
-Learn more about intervention strategies with the Director of the Perkins CVI Project Ellen Mazel.
+Learn more about the CVI visual behaviors, questions for observation, and examples of intervention strategies.